Adoptable Hounds

 Click here to apply for Allesandro

-Allesandro has been diagnosed with bilateral corneal edema.
+Allesandro enjoys singing along to music and inspecting groceries for goodies.
+He has been diagnosed with bilateral corneal edema.
 This condition is not currently painful for him and does not require surgery at this time.
 He is taking anti-inflammatory drops to ensure his long-term comfort.
 He may develop ulcers 3-4 years in the future that would require a different type of drop or surgery.

-Unfortunately, Maisie has tested positive for heartworm.
-She is looking for a foster to adopt home that will allow her to live with them while MNBR covers the cost of her heartworm treatment, then adopt her once she is heartworm free.
+Miss Maisie is looking for a foster to adopt home where she can complete her heartworm treatment while MNBR covers the costs, then adopt her once she is heartworm free.
 MNBR has clinics in MN, IA, WI, and ND that adopters can use for treatment.

 Hemi #838